A census of cool core galaxy clusters in IllustrisTNG: Evolution with redshift

 \subsection{Relaxed fraction}

-CC clusters are often associated with more spherical and relaxed X-ray morphologies.
+CC clusters are often associated with more spherical and regular X-ray morphologies.
 Previous numerical work has shown that close to head-on major mergers can disrupt a CC \citep{Rasia2015,Hahn2017}, which suggests that a greater fraction of NCC clusters should be disturbed at low-redshift.
 Additionally, radio haloes that are associated with recent merger activity have, to date, only been observed in NCC clusters, which suggests that a greater fraction of NCC clusters should have undergone recent mergers \citep{Cassano2010}.
 We now examine the fraction of clusters that are defined as relaxed and the fraction of CC and NCC clusters that are defined as relaxed as a function of redshift.
 Theoretically, there are many ways of defining a relaxed cluster \citep{Neto2007,Duffy2008,Klypin2011,DuttonMaccio2014,Klypin2016}.
 We follow \citet{Barnes2017b} and define a cluster as relaxed if

 where $E_{\mathrm{kin},500}$ is the sum of the kinetic energy of the gas cells, with the bulk motion of the cluster removed, inside $r_{500}$.
 This should account for any motions generated by substructures or the centre of mass being offset from the potential minimum. $E_{\mathrm{therm},500}$ is the sum of the thermal energy of the gas cells within $r_{500}$.
 As clusters relax they will thermalize, converting kinetic energy to thermal energy via weak shocks \citep[e.g.][]{Kunz2011} and potentially turbulent cascades \citep{Zhuravleva2014}.
-We demonstrate in Appendix \ref{app:rlx} that using other metrics to define a relaxed cluster, such as substructure fraction or centre of mass offset, yields a similar result.
+We demonstrate in Appendix \ref{app:rlx} that using other metrics to define a relaxed cluster, such as substructure fraction or centre of mass offset, yield similar results.
+We note that the selected threshold for the ratio of kinetic to thermal energy is designed to yield a relaxed sample, as opposed to other criteria that select thresholds to remove the most disturbed objects.

 In Fig. \ref{fig:Relaxation} we plot the relaxed fraction as a function of redshift in both panels, where we have split the criteria for clarity.
 The fraction of the complete sample defined as relaxed decreases with increasing redshift, from $45\pm3$ per cent at $z=0$ to $3\pm1$ per cent at $z=1$.
 The increased kinetic energy of the cluster gas with increasing redshift has been shown in previous numerical work \citep{Stanek2010,Barnes2017a,LeBrun2017}, which is consistent with the picture that the merger rate at higher redshift is larger \citep{McBride2009,Fakhouri2010,Giocoli2012} and that clusters have had less time to thermalize at high-redshift.
 This picture is consistent with observational results if the crossing time of clusters decreases with increasing redshift \citep{Mantz2015,Nurgaliev2017,McDonald2017}, which it does if we assume self-similar evolution \citep{Carlberg1997}.